MicrosoftDocs/learn/learn-pr/aspnetcore/blazor-build-rich-interactive-components/includes/7-exercise-reuse-components-creating-templates.md

 A template could help improve how a customer's past orders are displayed on the Blazing Pizza app.

-The pizza company has asked that the **My Orders** page show more details to a customer about their past orders.
+The pizza company has asked that the **My Orders** page shows more details to a customer about their past orders.
 They'd like this area to be enhanced so that a customer can see all the pizzas in the order, and what time they made their order.

 In this exercise, you'll use Blazor templates to create a pagination component and improve the order history page.